IrhadOmanovic/vehicles-google-map/README.md

 ### Hiding Vehicles

 Hiding vehicle removes vehicle from the map but leaves it in the sidebar list with name grayed out.

+### Vehicle Page

+Create simple vehicle page with vehicle information, and map with a pin location on it

 ## Getting Started